 However, at the same time, I know he means well and I do appreciate his strengths in Si and Te.
 So whenever I need advice on investment or buying technological stuff, I will approach him.
 This shows that I trust his opinions and I’m not despising his strengths in any way.
 It’s just that I’ve just chosen a path that is more suitable for me.

 2. Don’t explain too much.
 Just do the work.

 Explaining to sensors your vision or perspective doesn’t work most of the time.
 Words don’t help them to understand you better.
 The more you explain, the more you feel misunderstood and frustrated.
 And there’s no point in arguing with them because you will always lose.
 They have concrete evidence to back up what they say, but we don’t.

 Our way of thinking is abstract, conceptual, and intangible.
 So how do we convince a sensor who trusts tangible facts to accept our point of view?
 Well, we show it to them.

 Let them see the results and

 show them what you say is not all fluff.

 Since sensors need concrete evidence, you have to give them something tangible to perceive.
 For example, my dad doesn’t think it’s possible to be a full-time writer.
 Rather than spending hours trying to convince him that is possible, I spend my precious time writing.
 There’s also no need to tell him how much I made being a writer.
 When I go to him for investment advice, he will know that I’m doing financially okay.
-The results speak for itself eventually.
+The results speak for themselves eventually.

 This also applies to other areas of your life.
 For example, if your vision is to help people, then being a happy and healthy person while you work toward your vision will show others that your perception is right.
 But if you end up feeling stressed and exhausted, taking care of others while neglecting yourself, then what are you showing to others?
 You are telling them that your ideology is merely a concept.
 It isn’t feasible at all.
 Then, how can you convince others to help people?